Water Ionizers and reviews from Alkaline Water Plus Skip to main content

 The Discovery That Changed Hydrogen Science

-For most of the twentieth century, molecular hydrogen was considered biologically inert.
+For much of the twentieth century, molecular hydrogen was considered biologically inert.

-A research team led by Japanese scientist Dr. Shigeo Ohsawa published a groundbreaking study demonstrating that hydrogen gas could reduce oxidative damage in cells.
+That assumption changed in 2007, when a research team led by Dr. Shigeo Ohta published a landmark study showing that hydrogen gas could reduce oxidative damage in cells.

 Study: